jonmon6691/threatmodels/threatmodels/pages/tor.md

 # Intro
 Tor was originally known as the acronym TOR which stands for The Onion Router, but has since become a name in and of itself.
-The Tor network is a service designed to provides anonymity to internet users by encrypting their traffic and bouncing it between several other nodes.
+The Tor network is a service designed to provide anonymity to internet users by encrypting their traffic and bouncing it between several other nodes.
 These nodes are actually just other Tor users' computers.
 The last node releases the traffic to the internet through a special node called a Tor exit node and is the only node that can see